vectordotdev/vector/website/docs/reference/sources/docker.md

 ### DOCKER_VERIFY_TLS

 If `true` (the default), Vector will validate the TLS certificate of the remote host.
 Do NOT set this to `false` unless you understand the risks of not verifying the remote certificate.
-See [Connecting to the Docker daemon](#connecting-to-the-docker-daemon) for more info.
+See [Connecting To The Docker Daemon](#connecting-to-the-docker-daemon) for more info.

 </Field>